jkapp/GuideGuidance/README.md

 findCommonMers takes in a reference genome in fasta format (-r) and a user defined count threshold (-t) to generate a set of common kmers.
 However, on it's own findCommonMers prints out all 17mers that are >= the user defined threshold.

 # Limitations
-This shit here will DEFINITELY crash your mac air if you run it on a reletively large genome.
+This shit here will DEFINITELY crash your mac air if you run it on a reletively large genome but if you have a server then it's fine and fast.
 There are over 17 billion possible 17mers which are populated in a dictionary as strings.
-Probably need to at least store things as 1's and 0's, write temp files to the disk, and learn C.
+Might want to store things as 1's and 0's, write temp files to the disk, and learn C.